Cray-HPE/docs-csm/operations/image_management/Customize_an_Image_Root_Using_IMS.md

 1. Determine if the image root being used is in IMS and ready to be customized.

-    * If the image to be customized is already known to IMS, then proceed to [Locate an IMS Image to Customize](#locate).
+    * If the image to be customized is already known to IMS, then proceed to `Locate an IMS image to customize`.
     * If the image to be customized was created outside of IMS and is not yet known to IMS, then proceed to [Import External Image to IMS](Import_External_Image_to_IMS.md).
     * To build an image from an existing IMS recipe, proceed to [Build an Image Using IMS REST Service](Build_an_Image_Using_IMS_REST_Service.md).